 … It is also deeply personal.

-Colleen grew up inside Vancouver politics.
-The Hardwick family has been involved in various communities and provided civic leadership in the City for three generations.
-In particular her late father, Dr. Walter G. Hardwick, served on City Council (1968-1974) and is known as the ‘Father of False Creek”.
-His mother, Iris L. Hardwick, was the first woman elected to the Vancouver Park Board (1956-1960).
+Colleen grew-up inside Vancouver politics.
+The Hardwick family has been involved in various communities and provided civic leadership in the city for three generations.
+In particular her late father, Dr. Walter G. Hardwick, who served on City Council from 1968 to 1974, and his mother, Iris L. Hardwick, was the first woman elected to the Vancouver Park Board.

 Colleen’s father was first elected as a Vancouver City Alderman when Colleen was 10 years old.
 As a child, she developed an early understanding of the city, marching in protest of freeway development, studying city council agendas, and hiking through then derelict False Creek.
 Her first job was working on the Urban Future’s Survey, a key research project which led to the creation of the Livable Region Strategic Plan.

 In 1976, the family moved to Victoria with Dr. Hardwick’s appointment as B.C.
 Deputy Minister of Education, Science & Technology.
 While completing her degree in Urban Planning, Colleen worked with her father on research in connection with the Knowledge Network and briefly for the City of Victoria Planning Department before graduation.

 Colleen’s life took an unexpected pivot when a film company used her family home in Victoria as a filming location.
 This twist of fate eventually led to two successful decades in the motion picture industry.
 Colleen initially applied her planning skills in the nascent B.C.
 Film Industry as a location manager, where she developed organizational systems which became the established norm.